bhirons/woocommerce-csv-to-md/README.md

 ## Behavior

-This behavior is very specific to the requiremnts, and all of this is easily modified.
+This behavior is specific to the requirements, and all of this is easily modified.
 Suggest you fork this repo and go to town ;)

-- output file is slugified from product name
+- output file name is slugify-ed from product name
 - images paths are flattened
-- duplicates are named -2, -3, etc
+- duplicates of a given product-name will be named product-name-2, product-name-3, etc
 - script only processes simple or variable products and checks for type when parsing
 - script cleans and trims various text artifacts found in export data
 - captures categories and tags